NBC's 'Powerless' Not Airing Next Two Weeks, EP Says Not Good News

 — Errin Pritchard (@Errin_Joy) April 25, 2017

-NBC is still to comment about the decision to pull Powerless off the air this week and next.
+NBC is still to comment on the decision to pull Powerless off the air this week and next.
 There are no official reasons at the time of writing, but it doesn’t look like good news for the DC parody.
 Schumacker has stated that it definitely isn’t due to the current issues with the writer’s guild, which could lead to writers striking.

-Do you believe NBC’s Powerless is cancelled?
+Do you believe NBC’s Powerless is canceled?
 Share your thoughts in the comments below.